MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-best-practices.md

 ## Avoid time-outs and distribute load across machines

-Running multiple desktop flow at the same time may cause time-outs.
+Running multiple desktop flows at the same time may cause time-outs.
 Adopt one of the recommended strategies to distribute the workload and ensure that all desktop flows run successfully without overloading the target machines.

 - Spread the load over time by planning your desktop flows to run at different times.
 This practice works best if you have a limited set of machines and can control the triggers that start your desktop flows.